Quantum time in near-horizon region of a black hole: Introduction

-In this paper we first review PaW approach which is formulated by measurements through the von Neumann prescription in section two.
-In section three we apply PaW approach for the near horizon vicinity of black holes.
-In the next sections we indicate that this approach has some controversial issues in near-horizon zone.
-Although some of these problems have been solved in PaW mechanism in usual quantum mechanics in Hilbert space, we indicate that there are controversial discussions for PaW approach in near-horizon zone of black hole, yet.
-In section four it is investigated that recording history is not possible by PaW mechanism in horizon zone.
-The arrow of time is considered for horizon vicinity in section five.
-The time ambiguity and measurement problem for PaW approach in near-horizon vacuum of black hole are considered in sections six and seven, respectively.
-At the end we have a conclusion section.
+This article begins by reviewing the PaW approach in section II.
+In section III, the PaW approach is applied to the near-horizon region of a black hole.
+Subsequent sections highlight some of the controversial issues associated with this approach in the near-horizon region.
+While some of these problems have been resolved in the PaW mechanism in usual quantum mechanics in Hilbert space \cite{qt,MV}, there are still some issues, such as the time evolution of the system and flow of time, measurement problem, recording the history, and consistent definition of the arrow of time, that remain for the PaW approach in the black hole zone.
+Section IV specifically investigates the inability of the PaW mechanism to record history in the zone.
+The arrow of time is discussed in section V for the near-horizon region, while section VI examines the time ambiguity associated with the PaW approach in this region.
+Finally, the article concludes with a conclusion section.